noqqe/why-openbsd.rocks/content/fact/acme-client.md

 title: "acme-client(1)"
 ---

-OpenBSD implemented its own Let’s Encrypt Client, which ships by default in the base system.
-It has a nice config syntax, sane defaults and is well integrated in the OS.
+OpenBSD has got its own ACME client, which ships by default in the base system.
+It has a nice config syntax, sane defaults and is well integrated with the OS.

 Details: